Bolton Rifles: 2/5th Loyals

-The battalion was formed at Bolton in October 1914 and was assigned to the 2/1st North Lancashire Bde in the 2nd West Lancashire Division, which were designated 170th Bde and 57th (2nd West Lancashire) Division respectively in August 1915.
+The battalion was formed at Bolton in October 1914 and was assigned to the 2/1st North Lancashire Bde in the 2nd West Lancashire Division in Spring 1915.
+These were redesignated 170th Bde and 57th (2nd West Lancashire) Division respectively in August 1915.
 A serious shortage of equipment hampered the training of the 2nd Line TF units and the only weapons available were .256-in Japanese Ariska rifles.

 In September 1915 the 57th Division assembled round Canterbury in Kent, with the 2/5th Loyals at Ashford.
 Serious training could now begin, and Lee-Enfield service rifles were issued in November (though these were not in good condition).
 Lewis guns arrived towards the end of February 1916.
 In July the division was moved to Aldershot Command and the 2/5th Loyals went to Blackdown Camp.